HackBerkeley/Growler/README.md

 ```python
 return redirect("/")
 ```
-Now your site should redirect to the homepage after you post a hakk!
+Now your site should redirect to the homepage after you post a growl!

 # Step 9: Make this pretty